saeedgh123/get-clean-data/README.md

 run_analysis.R contains all the code to perform the analyses described in the 5 steps.
-They can be launched in RStudio by just importing the file.

 The output of the 5th step is called tidy.txt, and uploaded in the course project's form.